-Monitoring and analysing absence
+15. Monitoring and analysing absence

-School will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.
+The attendance of ficer will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.
 The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for: